hyphanet/website/README.md

 ## FAQ ##

-*The site absolutely needs to do X!
-When will this be added?* I (gerard-) will finish the stuff which *I* think needs to be done first.
-Then we can see how your feature X fits in the picture.

 *Doesn't the dark background make Freenet look "dark" and "hacker" like?*
 It might, but it also makes it look exciting and high-tech.
 Light websites are more like "fun", "outside" and "old fashioned paper".
 If we want to attract (technical) users and contributors the exiting and high-tech look will probably suit them better.

-*How can I help?* Take a look at the issues on github.
+*Can I help?* Sure!
+Please take a look at the issues on Github to see what needs to be done.

 *What static site generator does this use?* None, it uses it's own 30 line Python script.
 The entire template is also just Python code.
 If you know Python you don't have to